microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/tempdb/readme.md

 1. Execute the script **findtempdbdbilfes.sql** and save the output.
 A script is provided for the end of this exercise to restore back your tempdb file settings.
 1. Start SQL Server in minimal mode using the command script **startsqlminimal.cmd**
 1. Execute the command script **modifytempdbfiles.cmd**.
 This will execute the SQL script **modifytempdbfiles.sql** to expand the log to 200Mb (avoid any autogrow) and remove all tempdb files other than 1.
 If you have more than 4 tempdb files you need to edit this script to remove all of them except for tempdev.
+1. **IMPORTANT:** If you are using an named instance you will need to edit all the .cmd scripts in this exercise to use a named instance all the scripts assume a default instance.

 ## Exercise 1: Observe performance of a tempdb based workload without metadata optimization and without new SQL Server 2022 enhancements